mariajvieira/feup-cg/tp2/README.md

 ## TP 2 Notes

 ### Main observations/remarks
-- In the beggining of the exercises, we had some trouble understanding how to make the objects double-sided.
+- We had some trouble undestanding how the translation matrix worked for the diamond.
 - There were no big difficulties in general.

 #### Exercise 2 Screenshots